XRPLF/xrpl-dev-portal/content/concepts/consensus-network/transaction-malleability.md

 To maintain compatibility with older software that did not always generate fully canonical signatures, the XRP Ledger accepts transactions that are not fully canonical.
 To protect new users from exploits, the XRP Ledger has a flag on transactions called [**tfFullyCanonicalSig**](transaction-common-fields.html#global-flags), which requires that the transaction use a _fully-canonical_ signature to be valid.

-To calculate a fully-canonical ECDSA signature, one must compare S and N-S to determine which is smaller, then use that value in the `Signature` field of the transaction, and compute the identifying `hash` of the transaction using that version of the signature.
+To calculate a fully-canonical ECDSA signature, one must compare S and N-S to determine which is smaller, then use that value in the `Signature` field of the transaction.

 All XRP Ledger software that Ripple publishes (including `rippled`, and ripple-lib/RippleAPI) generates only fully-canonical signatures.
 To further protect users, Ripple has configured its code to enable the **tfFullyCanonicalSig** flag by default where possible.
 Ripple strongly encourages third-party implementations of XRP Ledger software to generate only fully-canonical signatures, and enable tfFullyCanonicalSig on transactions by default.